 “Hubble gives us the best upper limit of the size of comet Borisov’s nucleus, which is the really important part of the comet,” said David Jewitt, a UCLA professor of planetary science and astronomy, whose team has captured the best and sharpest look at this first confirmed interstellar comet.
 “Surprisingly, our Hubble images show that its nucleus is more than 15 times smaller than earlier investigations suggested it might be.
 Our Hubble images show that the radius is smaller than half a kilometer.
 Knowing the size is potentially useful for beginning to estimate how common such objects may be in the solar system and our galaxy.
 Borisov is the first known interstellar comet, and we would like to learn how many others there are.”

 Crimean amateur astronomer Gennady Borisov discovered the comet on August 30, 2019, and reported the position measurements to the International Astronomical Union’s Minor Planet Center in Cambridge, Massachusetts.
 The Center for Near-Earth Object Studies at NASA’s Jet Propulsion Laboratory in Pasadena, California, working with the Minor Planet Center, computed an orbit for the comet, which shows that it came from elsewhere in our Milky Way galaxy, point of origin unknown.

 Nevertheless, observations by numerous telescopes show that the comet’s chemical composition is similar to the comets found inside our solar system, providing evidence that comets also form around other stars.
-By the middle of 2020 the comet will have already zoomed past Jupiter’s distance of 500 million miles on its way back into the frozen abyss of interstellar space.
+By the middle of 2020 the comet will have already zoomed past Jupiter’s distance of 500 million miles (800 million kilometers) on its way back into the frozen abyss of interstellar space.